 (4) If the performance of a function is dependent upon the opinion, belief, or state of mind of the CEO it may be performed under the agreement upon the opinion, belief, or state of mind of the person or body with whom the agreement is made or another person provided for in the agreement.

-(5) The CEO may disclose photo card information to the person or body with whom the agreement is made if the CEO considers that the information is required for the purposes of performing a function under the agreement.
+(5) The CEO may disclose photographs and signatures provided to the CEO under this Act and photo card information to the person or body with whom the agreement is made if the CEO considers that the disclosure is required for the purposes of performing a function under the agreement.

 (6) For the purposes of this Act or any other written law, an act or thing done by, to, by reference to, or in relation to, a person or body in connection with the performance by that person or body under the agreement of a function of the CEO is as effectual as if it had been done by, to, by reference to, or in relation to, the CEO.

+[Section 20 amended: No. 8 of 2022 s.
+25.]

 Part 5 — Other matters

 21. Confidentiality of information